Value-added tax (VAT)

 VAT liabilities are paid to the budget through a special VAT account based on the registers submitted to the State Treasury by the tax authorities.

-Ukraine has concluded free-trade agreements (FTAs) with the countries/members of the European Union, Commonwealth of Independent States (CIS) excluding Russia, European Free Trade Association (EFTA) countries, and such countries as Canada, Georgia, Israel (ratification by Israeli Knesset is expected soon), Macedonia, and Montenegro.
-These agreements allow many goods to be imported into Ukraine duty-free (or with reduced rates of duty), subject to compliance with preferential rules of origin.
+Ukraine concluded FTAs with the countries/members of the European Union, Commonwealth of Independent States (CIS) excluding Russia, European Free Trade Association (EFTA) countries, and such countries as Canada, Georgia, Israel (ratification by Israeli Knesset is expected soon), Macedonia, and Montenegro.
+These agreements allow many goods to be imported into Ukraine duty-free (or with preferential rates of duty), subject to compliance with preferential rules of origin.
+In addition, the FTAs with Turkey and Serbia are negotiated.

 Excise tax applies to certain goods imported to or produced in Ukraine.
 Excisable goods include ethyl alcohol, alcoholic beverages, beer, tobacco and tobacco products, cars, car bodies, motorbikes, liquefied gas, petrol, diesel fuel, other fuel material, and electric power.